mauropasse/design/articles/events_executor.md

 The event will contain the `ExecutorEventType::SUBSCRIPTION_EVENT` label and an identifier to a `rclcpp::SubscriptionBase` object, and the executor will use them to get the `rclcpp::SubscriptionBase` object to call its `execute_subscription()` API.

 `Waitables` implement their own `execute()` API which can be called directly by the executor when a `ExecutorEventType::WAITABLE_EVENT` is received.
-The callback also receives an int identifier argument, needed because a Waitable may be composed of several distinct entities such as subscriptions, services, etc.
+The callback also receives an identifier argument, needed because a Waitable may be composed of several distinct entities such as subscriptions, services, etc.
 This implies that the provided callback can use the identifier to behave differently depending on which entity triggered the waitable to become ready.

 The `EventsExecutor` should allow entities to push events into the queue while other events are being processed, i.e. without blocking the producers.